|

 2. Coupons To Major Craft Stores

-Hobby Lobby, Jo-Ann Fabrics, and Michael’s, all have email lists that send out coupons on a regular basis that you can use to get and item at a 40% to 50% discount.
+Hobby Lobby, and Michaels all have email lists that send out coupons on a regular basis that you can use to get an item at a 40% to 50% discount.

 3. Manufactures Coupons